Should I Watch..? Ocean's Twelve

 What else should I watch?

-The next, and possibly final, film was the desperate-sounding Ocean's Thirteen (2) but my experience with this wretched sequel has dissuaded me from watching it any time soon.
-Happily, this leaves us with the one that started it all - Ocean's Eleven marries up the coolness of its stars with a brilliant script written by Ted Griffin and a wonderfully retro atmosphere that might cause viewers to recall the 1960 Rat-Pack original Ocean's 11 (3).
+The next, and possibly final, film was the desperate-sounding Ocean's Thirteen but my experience with this wretched sequel has dissuaded me from watching it any time soon.
+And despite the current trend for all-female remakes, the Ocean's Eight spin-off seems unnecessary to me - these films seem to appeal to both genders equally so what was the point?
+Happily, this leaves us with the one that started it all - Ocean's Eleven marries up the coolness of its stars with a brilliant script written by Ted Griffin and a wonderfully retro atmosphere that might cause viewers to recall the 1960 Rat-Pack original Ocean's 11.
 It is, in every respect, far superior to this lame love-in.

 © 2015 Benjamin Cox